Last Updated on

 From the right-hand screenshot above, we can see that eating 1729 calories every day would eventually lead our hypothetical woman to weigh 45 kilograms (99 lbs) – a severely underweight result for a 5 foot 6 woman (a dangerously low BMI of 15).
 It is clear, therefore, why a calorie intake of 1729 rings alarm bells for this woman’s body.
 She may be consciously aware that the starvation attempt is short term, but the body does not.

 What sort of alarm bells begin to ring?
 Well, to be precise, your body enters adaptive thermogenesis, a survival mechanism whereby you use less energy when food is sparse.
-In addition to increasing the hunger hormone, ghrelin, your body begins burning protein from your muscles, and uses your skin, organs, bones and connective tissues for fuel.
+In addition to increasing the hunger hormone, ghrelin, and increasing your taste sensitivity, your body begins burning protein from your muscles, and uses your skin, organs, bones and connective tissues for fuel.
 In order to protect the most important parts of your body, all of the less important functions begin to decline.
 Symptoms that may be particularly noticeable after eating fewer calories than your body needs to survive, include: an inability to keep warm; hair loss (from the head); fine hair growth (on the arms / legs); eroding teeth (and bones – you just can’t see it); cracked skin; fatigue and insomnia; weak muscles; ceasing of menstruation in females (indicating the food supply is too poor to support the growth of a fetus); impaired cognitive function: irritability, impulsivity, apathy, depression and anxiety.

 As an example, let’s look at the side effects experienced by men in the Minnesota Starvation Experiment (a clinical study performed by the University of Minnesota in 1944/45) who lost weight over a period of 24 weeks, eating 1600 cals a day (a mild calorie restriction by modern diet standards).
 This experiment involved strong, healthy 22 – 33 year old men with no prior physical or mental health issues.
 These are some of the side effects they suffered: